koplak8/kop-mysqli/README.md

 # lak mysqli
-# a simple stupid library for get data from mysql with driver mysqli
+# a simple stupid library based php language to get data from mysql database with driver mysqli